aerogear/aerogear-unifiedpush-server/README.md

 #### Registration of an installation, for an iOS device:

-Client-side example for how to register an installation:
+iOS example for performing registration of a client:

 ```objective-c
 - (void)application:(UIApplication*)application